 Additionally, CDPAP allows for a flexible schedule, so if services are not required 24/7, family member(s) or friend(s) can create a care plan for a loved one.

 This way, schedules can align, and it will still allow some freedom and independence.
 This can help maintain self-confidence and independence while getting the required care from the comfort of home.

 One of the best benefits of CDPAP is that assistants will not have to undergo formal training.
 The only training they will undergo is from the person receiving care.

 This training could include showing them the different medications needed and when to take them.
 They are also instructed on the tasks the consumer needs help with.
 This way, you can ensure great care from someone you trust and love.

 The consumer is in charge of CDPAP care, so they can choose whoever they like to take care of you.
 You can even hire multiple CDPAP PAs if you need or want to.
 Once the required paperwork and tests are completed, you can have a family member or friend be your CDPAP caregiver.

 Getting Started and Getting Compensated

-Unlike some other home care providers, CDPAP caregivers are not required to earn a license or certification.
-There is also no training – the patient or “Consumer” is responsible to teach the CDPAP personal assistant how to administer the required care.
-However, they will have to complete the same health tests, immunizations and examinations as a home health aide does.
+Unlike other home care providers, CDPAP caregivers are not required to earn a license or certification.
+There is also no training – the patient or “Consumer” is responsible for teaching the CDPAP personal assistant how to administer the required care.
+However, they will have to complete the same health tests, immunizations, and examinations as a home health aide do.

-If you or another family member or friend are already performing many of these tasks without monetary compensation, and via a relatively simple process you may be able to be compensated for your work and time, why not?
+If you or another family member or friend are already performing many of these tasks without monetary compensation, you may be able to be compensated for your work and time.
+Why not?

-Having someone become a CDPAP aide can prove to be a better fit than hiring an outside personal care aide for many families.
-If you think you or a loved one meets the eligibility requirements, going this route can be beneficial for all involved.
+Having someone become a CDPAP aide can be better than hiring an outside personal care aide for many families.

 To find out more and get started with the application process, contact a Special Touch CDPAP Care Representative today.